typealiased/mockingbird/README.md

 ## Installation

+Mockingbird comes in two parts, both of which should be installed:

+1. The **Mockingbird Framework** which provides functions for mocking, stubbing, and verification in tests.
+2. The **Mockingbird CLI** which generates mocks.

 ### Carthage

-Add Mockingbird to your `Cartfile`.
+Add the framework to your `Cartfile`.

 ```
 github "birdrides/mockingbird" ~> 0.0.1
 ```

-Then download and install the latest `Mockingbird.pkg` from [Releases](https://github.com/birdrides/mockingbird/releases).
+Then download and install the latest CLI from [Releases](https://github.com/birdrides/mockingbird/releases).

 ### CocoaPods